MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 Layout will follow the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).

+**Can I use the HoloLens clicker with Layout?**

+You can use the HoloLens clicker with Layout but it has limited functionality.
+You can use the clicker to do menu selections and to scan a room, but you can't use it to manipulate objects.

 **Do I need to be connected to Wi-Fi to use Layout?**

 If you want to convert 3D models using the Import Tool, you’ll need a Wi-Fi